Tunable THz-whistle built on two-dimensional Helmholtz resonator: Two-dimentional Helmholtz resonator

 \section{Two-dimentional Helmholtz resonator}

-Starting from Gurgi paper\cite{Gurzhi63} the essential theoretical\cite{Dyakonov93,Alekseev16} and experimental efforts\cite{Molenkamp95,Bandurin16,Sulpizio19,Steinberg22} have been made to reveal the hydrodynamic behavior of electrons.
-It is generally accepted that the electron fluidity appears when the length of electron-electron interactions, $\lambda_{ee}$, is less than typical sample size and, moreover, much less than the length responsible for momentum transfer from electrons to lattice.
-Recent experiments\cite{Steinberg22} on vortices visualization and transition from ohmic to hydrodynamic flow support the electron fluidity for high quality 2D systems.
+Starting from Gurzhi paper\cite{Gurzhi63} the essential theoretical\cite{Fetter86,Dyakonov93,Alekseev16} and experimental efforts\cite{Molenkamp95,Bandurin16,Sulpizio19,Steinberg22} have been made to reveal hydrodynamic behavior of 2D electrons.
+Recent experiments\cite{Steinberg22} on vortices visualization and transition from ohmic to hydrodynamic flow support the carrier fluidity of high quality 2D systems.
+It is generally accepted that the electron fluidity appears when the length of electron-electron interactions, $l_{ee}$, is less than typical sample size and, moreover, much less than the length, $l_{p}$, responsible for momentum transfer from electrons to lattice.
+The hydrodynamics approach implies that Navier-Stokes equation

+is valid.
+Here, $\bf{V}$ is the flux velocity, $\triangle$ the Laplace operator and $\bf{E}$ the in-plane electric field.
+Then, $\eta=V_{F}l_{ee}/4$ is the kinematic viscosity\cite{Alekseev16}, $V_{F}$ is the Fermi velocity and, finally $\tau=l_{p}/V_{F}$ denotes the carriers momentum relaxation time.
+For steady state flow $\frac{\partial}{\partial t}=0$ one may estimate the all terms embedded into Eq.(\ref{Navier-Stokes}).
+Importantly, the sample size plays the crucial role defining the length scale of the problem.
+For simplicity, we will consider a rectangular sample $W \times W$ in two-dimensional plane.
+Introducing dimensionless velocity $u=V/V_{F}$ one may roughly estimate the magnitude of Euler, viscosity and friction terms embedded into Eq.(\ref{Navier-Stokes}) as it follows

+Predominance of a certain term(s) in Eq.(\ref{Terms_Ratio}) defines a type of hydrodynamic flow driven by applied force $\frac{eEW}{mV_{F}}$.
+More specifically, the ratios $\frac{\l_{ee}}{W},\frac{\l_{p}}{W}$ are crucial.
+Evidence shows that the electrons moved without collisions on scales exceeding the sample length, i.e when $l_{p},l_{ee}>W$ can be viewed as ballistic.
+Then, if the scattering length of either $l_{p}$ or $l_{ee}$ exceeds the sample size $W$ the friction(viscosity) term can be dropped in Eq.(\ref{Navier-Stokes}) leading to viscous( dissipative ) regimes respectively seen in Fig.\ref{Fig2}.
+Finally, for frequent collisions $l_{p},l_{ee}<W$ one recovers the combined regime which includes both viscous and dissipative terms.

+Let us turn to possible nonlinear effects governed by velocity $u$ strength.
+Note that Reynolds number $R=u\frac{4W}{l_{ee}}$ given by Euler to viscosity term ratio in Eq.(\ref{Terms_Ratio}) is used to account for nonlinear in velocity effects in conventional hydrodynamics.
+By contrast, one may introduce the ratio $C=u\frac{l_{p}}{W}$ of the Euler to friction term being a measure nonlinear effects within dissipative regime.
+When either $R \ll 1$ or $C \ll 1$ condition is fulfilled one recovers Poiseuille and Drude flow respectively.
+For combined set $R,C\ll 1$ one obtains the so-called Gurzhi flow mode depicted in Fig.\ref{Fig2}.

+Let us consider the electron flow in high quality 2D system.
+We refer to study\cite{Cheremisin24} of scattering lengths $l_{p}(T),l_{ee}(T)$ evaluated for high mobility $\mu=2.3\cdot 10^{7}$cm$^{2}$/Vs and density $n=2.5 \cdot 10^{11}$cm$^{-2}$ 2DES hosted in a GaAs/AlGaAs quantum well.
+The scattering lengths are shown in Fig.\ref{Fig3} for restricted temperature range $T<30K$.
+Let us assume a fixed size $W=1\mu$m of the sample.
+Upon temperature enhancement depicted schematically by an arrow the ratios $l_{p}/W$ and $l_{ee}/W$ change continuously, hence give a certain trajectory in the diagram seen in Fig.\ref{Fig2}.
+According to Figs.\ref{Fig2},\ref{Fig3}, the transport regime changes sequentially, starting from ballistic to viscous and, then to combined mode.
+Our special interest concerns viscous flow regime shown by blue in both plots.
+For suggested sample size viscous transport mode starts at $T\sim 10K$.